ShadiGhaneem/PokemonsGame_4/README.md

 ### Task :

-- This assignment was based by a directed weighted graph with graph's algorithms.
+- This assignment was based by  directed weighted graph with graph's algorithms.
 -  We are asked to design a “Pokemon game” in which given a weighted graph,  a set of “Agents” should be located on it so they could “catch” as many “Pokemons” as possible and  implementing our UI that will draw graphs, Pokemons and Agents.

 - we implement a GameData structure that will communicate with the server, and make updates to the game.